Governance

 ARTICLE VIII - APPOINTED COMMITTEES

 3. Fellowship Committee.
-The Fellowship Committee shall consist of the Chair-Elect and four Fellows appointed by the Executive Committee, upon recommendation of the Chair, to a one-year term.
-The Chair-Elect shall serve as Chair of the Fellowship Committee.
-The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the Society Honors Program.
+The Fellowship Committee shall consist of either the Division Secretary/Treasurer or Division Councilor, serving alternating two-year terms, and four APS DPOLY Fellows appointed by the Division Chair, upon recommendation of the Executive Committee, to staggered two-year terms.
+One appointed member in their second year of service shall serve as Chair of the Fellowship Committee and one appointed member in their first year of service shall serve as Vice Chair of the Fellowship Committee.
+The member serving as Vice Chair of the Fellowship Committee shall serve as Chair of the Fellowship Committee in the following year.
+The Fellowship Committee shall review the qualifications of candidates nominated for Fellowship and shall report its recommendations to the Executive Committee for approval before submission is made to the Society Honors Program.

 5. Education Committee.
-The Education Committee shall consist of the Vice-Chair, the Division Councilor, the Program Chair and two or more members appointed by the Chair, upon recommendation of the Executive Committee, to a one-year term.
-The Vice-Chair shall serve as Chair of the Education Committee.
+The Education Committee shall consist of the Division Vice Chair, the Member-at-Large in their first year of service, and two members appointed to staggered two-year terms by the Division Chair, upon recommendation of the Executive Committee.
+A third appointed member, typically the nominator of the most recent recipient of the Padden Award, shall serve a one-year term.
+The appointed member in their second year of service shall serve as Chair of the Education Committee.
+The appointed member in their first year of service shall serve as Vice Chair of the Education Committee, and as Chair of the Education Committee in the following year.
 The Education Committee shall solicit suggestions for topics and instructors for short courses and tutorials to be sponsored by the Division, shall evaluate the suggestions and make recommendations to the Executive Committee.
-The Education Committee shall oversee presentation of such courses and tutorials approved by the Executive Committee and shall work in cooperation with the Society Director of Meetings or his or her designate when courses and tutorials sponsored by the Division are offered in conjunction with Meetings of the Society.
+The Education Committee shall oversee presentation of such courses and tutorials approved by the Executive Committee and shall work in cooperation with the Society Director of Meetings or their designate when courses and tutorials sponsored by the Division are offered in conjunction with Meetings of the Society.
 The Education Committee shall participate in such other educational endeavors as the Executive Committee may direct.

 ARTICLE IX - MEETINGS